-Erika Girardi Says She’s A ‘Proud Mom’ After Releasing Rare Pic Of Her ‘Essential-Worker’ Son
+Erika Girardi Says She’s A ‘Proud Mom’ After Releasing Rare Pic Of Her ‘Essential Worker Son’

 During a guest spot on Cohen’s show Radio Andy, Erika was asked what made her post a photo of Tommy — her son from her first marriage to Thomas Zizzo — after years of being so protective of him and his privacy for years.
 The longtime Bravo host noted that even he had never seen a photo of Erika’s only son with the exception of a pic when he was a young kid, so even he was surprised to see a photo of him in his police officer uniform on Erika’s social media page.

-Erika joked that maybe she’s “quarantine crazy,” then added, “I am a proud mom of my essential worker son.
+“I am a proud mom of my essential worker son.
 He’s out there working like every other man and woman on the frontline.”

 When Cohen asked Erika if she is even more protective and concerned about her son during these unprecedented times, the “Pretty Mess” singer said she thinks everyone is extra protective of their loved ones these days.